developfrom19/inappbrowserWkview/README.md

 -->

-# Changes made on this plugin
+# Changes made on this plugin as of 01/2020

 Fix - This plugin works well with cordova-plugin-wkwebview-engine.
 Forked based on the solution posted on https://github.com/apache/cordova-plugin-inappbrowser/pull/534